 But the frog rolled his eyes.
 “Listen up champ, if I do jump, the farthest I will land is on that stump.
 So if you could stop talking, I will continue to keep walking” said the frog as he went on.
 The little doggy sighed disappointingly and went his own way, wishing he could jump as high himself.

-How can you get the most out of the funny short stories?
+How can you get the most out of the funny short bedtime stories for kids?

 If you really want to encapsulate the true comical essence of the stories, we suggest you read out loud to your children.
 Put up a funny voice and impersonate all your favorite characters to keep the suspense and drama alive in the hilarious tales.